realA10001986/Flux-Capacitor/README.md

 If the FC is connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing "0" on the IR remote control or pressing the Time Travel button, just as if the Time Travel was triggered by the TCD.
 If this option is unchecked, pressing "0" or the Time Travel button only triggers a Time Travel sequence on the FC.

-#### Audio-visual options

-##### &#9654; Movie sequence for 7 lights

-The original flux capacitor circuit was designed for 7 lights per light bar; however, only 6 lights were installed.
-So there is a visual gap in the movie sequence.
-This option allows choosing between the 7-lights sequence (with gap), and a 6-lights sequence (without gap).
-Defaults to enabled.

-##### &#9654; Play time travel sounds

-If other props are connected, they might bring their own time travel sound effects.
-In this case, you can uncheck this to disable the Flux Capacitor's own time travel sounds.
-Note that this only covers sounds played during time travel, not other sound effects.

-##### &#9654; Skip Box Light animation

-Normally, the Box LEDs flash during the time travel sequence.
-If you prefer to instead have them constantly on during a time travel, check this option.

-##### &#9654; Play TCD-alarm sounds

-If a TCD is connected via BTTFN or MQTT, the FC visually signals when the TCD's alarm sounds.
-If you want the FC to play an alarm sound, check this option.

 #### Home Assistant / MQTT settings

 ##### &#9654; Use Home Assistant (MQTT 3.1.1)